Should be a good day. 🙂

 But what do you think?
 What ‘flaws in a hero would make you toss the book across the room?
 What is your boundary between hero and evil?

-Your information is not sold to any third parties, nor will it be shared with anyone.
+I promise: Your information is not sold to third parties nor shared with anyone.